 Affilia publishes short reports and opinion pieces on current issues of relevance to feminist social work.
 In Brief articles aim to provide a space for practitioners, educators, and researchers to raise and discuss pressing issues of the day or to report on new developments and innovations, in a less prescribed format.
 Manuscripts will undergo the same process of anonymous peer-review as empirical and conceptual manuscripts.
-Maximum page length is 10 pages.
+Maximum page length is 10 pages including references.

 Affilia publishes critical reviews of recent books of relevance to feminist social work.
 If you are interested in suggesting a book for review or reviewing a book for Affilia, please email the book review editor, Dr. Barbara Levy Simon (email@example.com).
 Affilia does not accept unsolicited book reviews.

 • 600 – 700 words in length; additional space may be allotted to reviews that cover two or more books under a common theme.